 - Non-existent dates (for example, 33/11/2009)

 - Alphabetic characters in numeric fields (numeric fields are pale blue or green)

 3. When you've corrected the error, click Save or Update again

 If you get the same error message, double-check the fields again.
 You may be surprised at how easily mistakes can happen when you’ve been entering data all day.

 The Bigger, The Better

 If you’re struggling with errors, you might consider making your text bigger using our Zoom feature (View > Zoom > Zoom In in Firefox, View > Text Size > Largest in Internet Explorer).
 Or if you have a spreadsheet program such as Excel, consider importing your data using a spreadsheet.
 (See "Import / Export" for more information.)

 The best thing to remember when you encounter a 500 Internal Server Error is that it’s totally common and easily fixable.
-Instead of freaking out, double-check your data entry and see if a simple mistake may be the culprit.
+Double-check your data entry and see if a simple mistake may be the culprit.
 If you still find yourself struggling, our customer support team is only a call or click away.